 SYSTEM ARCHITECTURE

 The system provided shall incorporate hardware resources sufficient to meet the functional requirements of these Specifications.
-The Contractor shall include all items not specifically itemized in these Specifications that are necessary to implement, maintain, and operate the system in compliance with the functional intent of these Specifications.
+Provide all items not specifically itemized in these Specifications that are necessary to implement, maintain, and operate the system in compliance with the functional intent of these Specifications.

 The system shall be configured as a distributed processing network(s) capable of expansion as specified below.